falkr/ttm4115/pages/prep-statemachines.md

 ---
 type: figure
 source: figures/statemachines/traffic-light-5.svg
+caption: "Another version that uses two state symbols for the state red."
 ---

 The diagram describes exactly the same behavior.
 Both state symbols for the state `red` refer to the same state, so our traffic light still has the same number of states, just its layout changed.
 In this simple state machine this doesn't really matter, but this can help you to create better layouts once state machines become larger.